sken130/AdvancedGroovyConsole/README.md

 # Advanced Groovy Console

 As titled.
-The aim of this project is to enhance the built-in Groovy Console provided by the greate Apache Groovy.
+The aim of this project is to enhance the built-in Groovy Console provided by the great Apache Groovy.

 Enhancement list: